 If this is a personal struggle for you, here are 10 ways to bring joy back into your life:

-We all have that closet at home.
-The one that you can barely get the door shut because it’s so over-stuffed.
-You can’t possibly fit one more shirt on the rack.
-We clean that closet out and donate the clothes to charity, right?
-The streamlined result brings about big smiles.
-Your life is the same way.
 Over time we become maxed out in capacity.
-This leaves us stressed and unable to be productive.
+It leaves us stressed and unable to be productive.
 Streamline your life on occasion the same as you would that closet.
 Drop the things you are holding on to that are no longer necessary or fit who you are.
 Time is limited and so are you.
-Simplify your priorities to a level where you shine to the brightest of your abilities.
+Simplify your priorities.

-Life is filled with blessings.
-The sound of your children laughing.
-The look in your wife’s eyes.
-The deep feeling of satisfaction that comes with hard work.
-At times, we tend to only see the negative things around us.
-Gain a new perspective and really start picking out all the blessings we have been given.
+At times, we tend to only see the negative around us.
+Let’s gain a new perspective and really start picking out all the blessings we have been given.
 Joy surrounds us even at our darkest moments.
 Open your senses and receive it.
-Cultivate thankfulness.
+Cultivate an attitude of thankfulness.

-The smell of newly cut grass on a summer morning.
-The exploding blends of color all about as spring arrives.
-Freshly fallen snow creating a storybook landscape.
-The rich sights and crisp feelings of autumn.
-During any season, no matter where you are, nature always leaves an open door.
-Asking you to enter and experience it.
-Go hiking, ride a bike, or simply walk hand in hand with your beautiful wife.
+During any season, no matter where you are, nature is a great place to go to experience joy.
+Go hiking, ride a bike, or if you are married, simply walk hand in hand with your beautiful wife.
 Get outside and fill your spirit and lungs with this amazing creation we call earth.

 One thing children are very good at is finding ways to have fun.
-They can take a simple cardboard box and turn it into Disney World.
-You still have that same ability inside you.
-It just got stuffed way down inside after too many boardroom meetings and mortgage payments.
-Unleash him!
 Get in there and mix it up with your kids.
 Make funny noises.
 Laugh at ridiculous things.
-Smile so big your cheeks hurt.

-We have a Father in heaven that loves us.
-That cares for us.
-Just as you do with your own children.
-He is always outside of our door knocking.
-Open the door.
-Talk to God about your life.
-Seek His will on direction and purpose.
-God desires His joy to permeate your life.
+I believe we have a Father in heaven who loves us.
+One who cares for us just as you do with your own children, in fact, even more so.
+Try talking to God about your life.
+Seek His will for your direction and purpose.